 How can I reduce my AWS ALB costs?

-To cut AWS ALB costs, consider consolidating load balancers, optimizing connection management, and using CloudZero for cost management.
+To cut AWS ALB costs, consider consolidating load balancers, switching to NLB for workloads that don’t need Layer 7 features, optimizing connection management, and using CloudZero for cost management.
 You can also turn off ALBs when not in use, especially in development environments.

 Are there any free-tier options available for AWS ALB?

-Yes, AWS offers a Free Tier.
-It includes 750 hours per month of shared use between Classic and Application Load Balancers, plus 15 LCUs for AWS ALB.
+Yes, AWS offers a Free Tier for new accounts.
+It includes 750 hours per month shared between Classic and Application Load Balancers, plus 15 LCUs for AWS ALB.
+This free tier is available for 12 months following your AWS sign-up date.

 Does AWS charge for idle ALBs?